Is side-sleeping with CPAP possible?

 Is there a way to make side-sleeping with CPAP more comfortable?
 Yes, and there are several ways around this problem – it’s just finding out which method suits you.

-The first solution is to use a lower-profile mask.
+Consider a CPAP mask for side-sleepers designed with flexible fabric and easy movement for side sleeping.These masks are lower-profile to provide more freedom to move.
 The bigger the mask, the more likely it is to come into contact with the pillow.

-For example, nasal cushion CPAP masks such as the DreamWear Nasal Mask from Philips Respironics also help minimise contact with the pillow.
+Nasal cushion masks are another option as they cover very little of your face.
+For example, nasal cushion CPAP masks such as the Philips DreamWear Nasal Mask also helps to minimise contact with the pillow.

 Reducing skin irritation with the breathable fabric.
 Consider these masks if you have a silicone or latex allergy; they’re made entirely of soft fabric.